camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

 SpinJsonNode json = JSON("{\"customer\": \"Kermit\"}");
 ```

-String values that represent Json primitive values can also be read.
+String values that represent JSON primitive values can also be read.
 For example, `JSON("true")` returns a `SpinJsonNode` that represents the boolean value `true`.

-## Reading Json from an InputStream:
+## Reading JSON from an InputStream:

-Spin also supports reading Json directly from a `java.io.InputStream`:
+Spin also supports reading JSON directly from a `java.io.InputStream`:

 ```java
 import static org.camunda.spin.Spin.*;